torvalds/linux/Documentation/admin-guide/thunderbolt.rst

 -------------------------------------------
-Since most of the functionality is handled in firmware running on a host controller or a device, it is important that the firmware can be upgraded to the latest where possible bugs in it have been fixed.
+Since most of the functionality is handled in firmware running on a host controller or a device, it is important that the firmware can be upgraded to the latest where possible s in it have been fixed.
 Typically OEMs provide this firmware from their support site.

 There is also a central site which has links where to download firmware